-Experienced management team with a strong track record in the shipping industry and extensive relationships with customers, lenders, shippards and other shipping industry participants
+We have an experienced management team with a strong track record in the shipping industry and extensive relationships with customers, lenders, shippards and other shipping industry participants.

-Our company's leadership has considerable shipping industry expertise.
-Our founder and Chief Executive Officer, Mr. Pappas, has an established track record in the dry bulk industry, with more than 45 years of experience and hundreds of vessel acquisitions and dispositions, including through his family's principal shipping operations and investment vehicle, Oceanbulk Maritime S.A.
-Mr. Pappas also has long-standing relationships in the shipping industry, which he has leveraged with shipbuilders, among others, in the past to implement our newbuilding program with vessels of high specification.
+Our Company's leadership has considerable shipping industry expertise.
+Our founder and Chief Executive Officer, Mr. Pappas, has an established track record in the dry bulk industry, with long-standing shipping experience and hundreds of vessel acquisitions and dispositions, including through his family's principal shipping operations and investment vehicle, Oceanbulk Maritime S.A.
+Mr. Pappas also has long-standing relationships in the shipping industry, which he has leveraged with shipbuilders, among others, to implement our newbuilding program with vessels of high specification.

-Through Mr. Pappas, our management team, and our senior professionals, we also have strong global relationships with shipping companies, charterers, regulators, shipyards, brokers and commercial shipping lenders.
+Through Mr. Pappas, our management team, and our senior professionals, we also have strong global relationships with shipping companies, charterers, brokers, commercial shipping lenders, regulators, shipyards, port authorities, classification societies and other international organizations.
 Further, our team's long track record in the voyage and time chartering of dry bulk ships allows us to continue successfully chartering our vessels in all economic environments.
-Our reputation as a creditworthy counterparty allows us to have access to attractive asset acquisitions, chartering and ship financing opportunities.
-Our experienced technical management team is well-equipped in managing relationships with port authorities, classification societies, shipyards and other international organizations.
+Our reputation as a trusted counterparty allows us to have access to attractive asset acquisitions, chartering and ship financing opportunities.

 For more information on our management team, see "Item 6.
-Directors, Senior Management and Employees-A. Directors and Senior Management."
+Directors, Senior Management and Employees - A. Directors and Senior Management."